-- (1) The administrator Director shall not cause or increase the nonconformity of lots that are substandard as to lot area and/or lot width requirements through boundary line adjustments; provided, however, that: - (1) tThe administrator Director or Hearing Examiner may approve boundary line adjustments required to satisfy an unidentified or disputed property line or to identify the same in accordance with RCW 58.04.007. - (2) Boundary line adjustments wherein lots become more nonconforming as to lot area and/or lot width requirements may be approved if all the following are met: - (a) No lot becomes smaller than the smallest nonconforming lot; - (b) No conforming lot becomes nonconforming as to lot area and/or width requirements; and, - (c) The boundary line adjustment does not result in an increase in overall density for the cumulative acreage. - (d) In the Agriculture District, no lot is reduced below 10 acres, except for (2) In addition, boundary line adjustments in the Agricultural Zone-in conformance with WCC 20.40 (Agriculture District)-253 and 20.40.254 shall be allowed.
+- (1) The administrator Director shall not cause or increase the nonconformity of lots that are substandard as to lot area and/or lot width requirements through boundary line adjustments; provided, however, that: - (1) tThe administrator Director or Hearing Examiner may approve boundary line adjustments required to satisfy an unidentified or disputed property line or to identify the same in accordance with RCW 58.04.007. - (2) Boundary line adjustments wherein lots become more nonconforming as to lot area and/or lot width requirements may be approved if all the following are met: - (a) No lot becomes smaller than the smallest nonconforming lot; - (b) No conforming lot becomes nonconforming as to lot area and/or width requirements; and, - (c) The boundary line adjustment does not result in an increase in overall density for the cumulative acreage-; and, - (d) (2) In addition, In the Agriculture District, no lot is reduced below 10 acres, except for boundary line adjustments in the Agricultural Zone-in conformance with WCC 20.40.253 and 20.40.254shall be allowed.